ccatanzarite/Dog_CDC/README.md

 # Dog_CDC
-A project to represent a dog in C#
+A project to represent a dog in C#.
+Converted from Java